-->

 This sparked the first-ever global manhunt, as Every’s actions nearly collapsed the British East India Company.

 Every’s "end" is the greatest mystery in the history of crime.
+After the heist, he vanished.

 Some stories claim he retired to a tropical island with his riches, while others suggest he was cheated out of his wealth by diamond merchants in England and died a pauper.
-Because he was never caught and never seen again, Henry Every remains the only pirate to truly "win" the game.

 > Comment Section